The Floured Table

 INSTRUCTIONS

-• Prepare pâte sucrée recipe for a 9.5 inch tart pan.
-Stop after step 13.
-Do not bake.
+• Prepare pâte sucrée recipe for a 9.5 inch (24 cm) tart pan.
+Follow steps 1-11.
+Do not dock or bake crust.
 Place into freezer to chill.

-• Remove the tart from the freezer.
+• Remove from the freezer.
 Spread fig jam on the entire base of the fig tart.
 Place back in freezer to firm up for 10 minutes.

 • Preheat oven to 350 degrees Fahrenheit (177° Celsius, Gas mark 4) with rack in center of oven.
 Meanwhile, make the creme d'amande filling.